calvinhobbes119/Model-Predictive-Control/README.md

 __*MPC.cpp*__

 1. There are two main classes: MPC and FG_eval.
 MPC class implements the _Solve()_ method which returns the best actuator controls for the current time step, as well as the trajectory which minimizes the cost function.
-FG_eval class implements the _operator()_ method which sets up the _fg_ vector storing the states and constraints for the vehicle over _N_ time-steps assuming a simple kinematic model.
+FG_eval class implements the _operator()_ method which sets up the _fg_ vector storing the cost function, states and constraints for the vehicle over _N_ time-steps assuming a simple kinematic model.
-2.
+2. __operator()__ method: The first element of the _fg_ vector is the cost function.
+The cost function is defined by a weighted combination of the _CTE_, _epsi_, deviation of actual speed from the reference speed, penalties for using throttle and steering actuators, as well as penalties for changing the actuators too rapidly.
+The weight parameters for applying steering actuator or penalizing rapid changes in steering angle are tunable.
+After some experimentation, both weights are configured to 300.
+3. __operator()__ method: The rest of the _fg_ vector holds states and constraints as described in the Udacity lectures.
+Since the steering actuator in the Unity simulator is opposite in sign to the examples in the lectures, I inverted the signs in the equations involving the steering actuator delta.
+4. __Solve()__ method: The Solve method sets up the arguments for invoking the CppAD::ipopt library's _solve()_ routine.
+This involves setting the _vars[]_ array.
+The first few elements of this array are the state of the car.
+To model the control latency of 100ms, we initialize the states by using the current states, and predicting the state of the car one time step _dt_ into the future using the previous throttle and steering actuator controls.
+The remainder of the _vars[]_ array is initialized as described in the Udacity lectures.
+5. __Solve()__ method: The solution returned by CppAD::ipopt library's _solve()_ routine holds the optimal trajectory which minimizes the cost function, as well as the associated actuator controls for achieving that trajectory.
+The current

 Tuning
 ---